WEBBING RUNS AND BATTLE PT

 - Use the correct tools for the task.
 Modify or customise your equipment for the task.
 Ensure that your webbing and boots are worn-in or broken-in.
 Always ensure that you have 2-sets of your key items (i.e. '2 is 1; 1 is none') like webbing and boots.
 It is better to have a spare of each which is already broken-in and ready for immediate use.
 Take the time to tinker with different webbing configurations and harness heights etc to allow you hips and legs freedom of movement.
 Your webbing set-up (like your pack) should be configured to spread the weight across your hips evenly reducing the strain on your back.

-Like pack training you must develop a strong-core (strong postural muscles), build an aerobic base then build up to the benchmark webbing-weight.
-You should, firstly be able run the benchmark distance (without weight) well within the benchmark time.
+Like pack training you must develop a strong-core (strong postural muscles), build an aerobic base then build up to the benchmark webbing/pack (ruck)-weight.
+You should, firstly be able complete the benchmark distance (without weight) well within the benchmark time.
 Adding webbing will greatly increase your run time and slightly change the dynamic of your running technique.
 So try to maintain the intensity of your run (i.e. pace) then slowly add more weight each time you complete the run in training.
 This test is also about pace and intensity, not weight (this is set), so the primary focus is on setting and maintaining the right pace.